Section 352243/4: T / Th 9-11:30am

 • 15% – Blog assignments count towards 15% of your total grade and are graded upon the insight in your writing and your overall understanding and resourcefulness of the information given.
 Each week we will look at several new media artists and projects and you will be asked to submit a short one-paragraph response about a specific topic (TBD weekly by the instructor) to the class blog.
 Feel free to use the blog for things other than just required weekly responses.
 The class blog is a place meant for you to share your ideas about class topics, resources, collaborative ideas, and interesting projects that you might come across.
 I will email you a link to join the class blog, be sure to accept the invitation so you can post your weekly responses if you have any problems please let me know.

-**IMPORTANT NOTE** Projects and Blog Assignments turned in late (up to one week) after the assigned date/time will be accepted for a one letter grade reduction.
+• LATE WORK: Projects and Blog Assignments turned in late (up to one week) after the assigned date/time will be accepted for a one letter grade reduction.
 After that, the project will not earn credit.
+Keep in mind, late work undermines not just your own learning, but the learning community of the class as a whole.

-• Extra credit may be given in the case where the work completed goes well beyond the parameters of the assignment.
+• EXTRA CREDIT may be given in the case where the work completed goes well beyond the parameters of the assignment OR if the student proposes and completes an extra “mini” assignment. (please discuss with the instructor)

 Use of Devices